 Get Going Yourself

-Here you can access a publicly editable version of the list I have created.
+Here you can access a public version of the list I have created.
 If you would like to keep and modify it for your own use simply click File > Make a Copy.
-This will save a copy of the publically available file to your own Google Drive.
+This will save a copy of the publicly available file to your own Google Drive.
 From there you can edit it and make it your own!

 Have a suggestion to improve the spreadsheet for everyone?
 Let me know in the comments!